-HIS 1215 SpTp: American History Through Film
+HIS 1215 SpTp: American History Through Film 3 credits, GE 4

 This course examines twentieth-century American history through film.
 Students explore key periods in recent American history and then watch popular films from each era, whereupon they critically analyze how American cultural and social conflicts are portrayed and resolved in popular films and how motion pictures create a window into American culture and society.
 Students examine also the history of the American film industry.
-Crosslisted with HUM 1215.
+Cross-listed with HUM 1215